archways404/IAEF/README.md

 IAEF, "IF All Else Fails" is a robust messaging application designed to ensure communication continuity in scenarios where traditional infrastructure such as the internet and cellular networks are unavailable.
 By leveraging device-to-device proximity technologies, our application facilitates the secure and encrypted exchange of messages, ensuring that vital communications can persist even in the most challenging conditions.

+Given how undeniably reliant we are on traditional communication channels, the absence of these channels can lead to significant challenges; especially in emergency situations or any scenario where standard communication infrastructure is compromised.
+IAEF addresses these challenges by providing a resilient, secure, and privacy-focused messaging solution that operates independently of traditional infrastructure, making it ideal for use in disaster-stricken areas, or any situation where standard communication channels are unavailable.

+The application itself will be designed to work across various devices and platforms.
+Currently, the application is being developed for PC and or macOS (for testing & proof of concept) but we will branch out to Android devices as soon as a working prototype created, with plans to expand to other platforms in the future.
+The application will use Bluetooth as the primary proximity technology, with the potential to incorporate other proximity technologies in the future.

+Language is yet to be decided, but we are considering using either Rust, Go or Python.
+The choice of language will be made based on the language's ability to work across various platforms, as well as its ability to provide the necessary security and encryption features.

 ## Features
 - **Encrypted Messaging**: Ensures that messages are securely encrypted, readable only by the intended recipient.
 - **Proximity-Based Discovery**: Automatically searches for nearby devices to relay messages, creating a mesh network of connected users.